Park Ki-hyuck

-Park Ki-hyuk (born June 4, 1981, in Daegu, South Korea) is a retired South Korean shortstop.
+Park Ki-hyuck (born June 4, 1981, in Daegu, South Korea) is a retired South Korean shortstop.
 He was considered one of the top defensive shortstops (along with Park Jin-man) in the KBO League.

 Amateur career

 Park attended Daegu Commerce High School in Daegu, South Korea.
 In 1999, he was named in South Korea national junior team's roster for the 1999 World Junior Baseball Championship.
 There Park led the attack alongside Choo Shin-soo and Jeong Keun-woo.